16 Top Reasons Why Your SEO is Not Working

 The Comprehensive Guide to Google My Business Page

 You’re Not Focusing On Internal Link Building

-Google tends to crawl your website and identify your pages and posts relevancy through internal links.
+Google tends to crawl your website and identify your pages and posts’ relevancy through internal links.
 Internal links provide an idea to Google spider about your site structure.
 You need to establish the right internal link building strategy for your site to improve SEO.

 The internal linking strategy works along with your site architecture.
 You need to look at your website as a pyramid.
-The top section of the pyramid is your home page, below that, are your category pages, then your subcategory pages, and its followed by individual pages or posts.
+The top section of the pyramid is your home page, below that, are your category pages, then your subcategory pages, and it’s followed by individual pages or posts.

 I don’t want to dive deep into the internal link building strategy here as I’ll need to create a separate post for it.
-However, you can follow the guideline provided in Yoast blog to effectively build your internal links.
+However, you can follow the guideline provided in the Yoast blog to effectively build your internal links.

 Apart from SEO, there are great benefits when you utilize internal linking.

 - Internal linking increases page views – Internal linking provides clear navigation for your visitors.
-For example, people visiting a specific content on your website will most likely to read other relevant articles on the sidebar or mentioned within your articles.
+For example, people visiting specific content on your website will most likely read other relevant articles on the sidebar or mentioned within your articles.
 This helps to make your visitors stay longer on your site and consume more articles.

 Internal linking can improve your SEO performance when you do it right.
 Just focus on building a robust site architecture and include your internal linking strategy.

 Most people are not aware of how image optimization can help them with their SEO efforts.